hmazzas/hmazzas/README.md

 - 👋 Hi, I’m Higor Mazza
 - 👨‍💻 I have a background in Chemistry and Materials Science with emphasis on renewable energy.
-Currently, I am transitioning to the fields of data science and data analytics.
+Currently, I am transitioning to the fields of Data Science and Data Analytics.
-- 🤖 Right now, I'm interested in machine-learning, NLP and advanced SQL concepts to enhance my portifolio and I am also seeking my first opportunity in data science.
+- 🤖 Right now, I'm interested in machine-learning, NLP and AI tools to enhance my portifolio and I'm actively seeking my first opportunity in the field of data science.

 - 📧 You can contact me:
 <a href="https://www.linkedin.com/in/higormazza/">LinkedIn</a>